 The sink counter tops are made of Karadon.
 Storage cabinets, drawers and the refrigerator are located below the sink and counter top.
-A coffee maker, microwave oven and flat screen TV are in the cabinet above.
+A microwave oven and additional storage are in the cabinets above.
+A built-in slide out waste basket is built into one of the cabinets below the sink.